iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 The performance side of the convex reformulation will benefit from dedicated software as has been the case for gradient descent in deep networks.
 Only then will it offer a no-tuning alternative to costly stochastic gradient descent.
 In smaller settings, it already allows us to quickly find all the possible local minima that are so important in machine learning.

 Despite advancements in understanding the optimization landscape of neural networks, a significant gap persists in reconciling theory with practical challenges, notably because of early stopping.
 In real-world scenarios, networks often cease learning before reaching a local minimum and this has a direct impact (in large-scale initialization) but there are limited results.

+## Acknowledgements

+<em>This work is partly funded by the ANR JCJC project ANR-21-CE23-0022-01.</em>